Topps Baseball Card Of The Day, January 2015

 Look at Dykstra's 1983 season for A Lynchburg (the 96-43 Carolina League champions).
 107 walks, 105 steals, 132 runs, 14 triples, a .358 average, and even 81 RBI!
 (Plus, his OBP was .472) If you pitched around him, he'd walk and steal one or two bases.
 If you pitched to him, he'd triple home two runs.
 He's possibly the Minor League Player of the Year if not for teammate Doc Gooden.

 Pines was a mediocre Royals minor leaguer in the early 70's; he was only 32 himself when he signed Dykstra.

 AFTER THIS CARD: As the Mets began to decline in the late 80's, management began to shake things up.
 Dykstra and RP Roger McDowell were traded to the Phils for Juan Samuel in mid-1989 (a total failure for New York.)
 Now playing full-time, Dykstra became a star in 1990, was derailed for two years by injuries, then re-emerged better than ever in 1993.
-See the below COTD entry for more.
+See the above COTD entry for more.

 Once again, the list of Dykstra's post-baseball issues runs too long for this space; click here for a detailed Newsday account.

 1/11/15 Topps Baseball Card Of The Day: 2000 Topps #142 Albert Belle, Orioles

 More Joey/Albert Belle Topps Cards: 1990 1992 1993 1994 1995 1996 1997 1998 1999 2000 2001

 Is it possible the Randomizer is really some sort of cyberspace specter that lives on my server?